 Our 9-week Spring Greens CSA runs from Feb.
 15- April 12.
 We have reached our membership capacity for this season.
-Be sure to check out our Summer CSA which is now enrolling!
+Be sure to check out our Summer CSA or our Fall-Winter CSA which is now enrolling!

 Thanks for your interest in the Hunter Park GardenHouse Spring Greens CSA!
 We love growing veggies year-round and teaching folks how to grow them!
 We put a lot of thought into what goes into a share, and we’ve seen three successful Spring Greens seasons so far.
 We utilize sustainable growing practices and stringent food safety measures, so you can be sure our produce is safe and healthy for you and your family.

 The Spring Greens CSA program and Add-On Items will run for a nine week session, February 15 – April 12.

 In the share each week, members will receive:

 - A bag of Salad mix and a bunch of Cooking Greens (Kale, Collards, and Swiss chard).

 - A newsletter with healthy recipes utilizing the produce, and upcoming food and garden-related events.

 We offer add-on items to further increase the diversity of items in your box.
 We partner with local farmers and producers who participate in the Allen Market Place Exchange to offer eggs, bread, coffee, black beans, and meats!
 See the payment worksheet for further details.

 There are two payment options for the Spring Greens CSA:

 - Lump Sum: Pay full balance ($90) at the start of the program (Check or Credit only).
 Due no later than January 27, 2017.